miseEnPlace-i/lapr2/docs/SprintB/US13/US13_SpecifyNewVaccine.md

 ### 1.3.
 Acceptance Criteria

 * **AC1:** All required fiedls must be filled in.
-* **AC2:** The age group intervals limits, the dosage, the time between doses and the number of doses must be positive.
+* **AC2:** The age group intervals limits, the dosage, the time since last dose and the number of doses must be positive.
 * **AC3:** When creating a vaccine with an already existing designation, the system must reject such operation and the user must have the chance to modify the typed designation.